bettertools/zigenesis/README.md

 - how generally useful is the tool?
 - how simple is the tool to implement?
 - how easy is it to build an external implementation from source and how many targets can it support?

+# TODO:

+- better SSL support in iguana
+- a tar tool